-- A long-term approach to building affiliate sites that leads to long-term business.
+- A long-term approach to building affiliate sites that leads to highly-profitable business.

 - Lessons on how to create an excellent looking affiliate site you can be proud of (home page building, blog post templates, etc.).

-- Excellent templates for writing or outsourcing content.
+- Excellent copy and paste templates for writing or outsourcing content creation.

-- An active Facebook community and offline community
+- An active Facebook group community and offline community

 - Positions your website for a 30-40x plus exit (see the flipping case study here).